nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210823 Day96
+Delete and Put methods turned out to use the exact same model in our project, so combined into one.
+Cleaned up the fixtures' responses too.

 ### 20210820 Day94~95
 Improved upon the tests and added one more fixture for a use case I overlooked earlier.
 Changes were approved and merged into develop (^_^)v